moefh/eeprom_writer/README.md

 #### Write file to EEPROM

-    eeprom read FILE [ADDRESS]
+    eeprom write FILE [ADDRESS]

 Writes the whole contents of a file to the EEPROM.
+The default `ADDRESS` is 0.
 Examples:

     ./eeprom write file.bin          # writes to start of the EEPROM ./eeprom write file.bin 0x400    # writes to the address 1024 (0x400)